keertikamanikandan/Multi-Source-Data-Pipeline-for-Gans/README.md

 ## 🚀 Future Improvements

-- Automate pipeline execution using scheduling tools
+- Automate the ETL pipeline using scheduling tools
-- Deploy the ETL pipeline to a cloud platform
-- Containerize the application using Docker
-- Add data validation and error handling
+- Improve data validation and error handling for API data
+- Optimize database performance using indexing and query tuning
-- Extend support for additional cities and datasets
+- Extend the pipeline with additional cities and data sources

 ---
 ## 🎯 Conclusion